tobybreckon/fire-detection-cnn/README.md

 ```
 ---

-* The main directory contains the binary and superpixel python files
+* The main directory contains the binary.py and superpixel.py files
-* Both files take a video file as argument to run the models on, therefore a filepath to a video must be provided
+* To run the models you require a video file as argument - for example 'python binary.py test.mp4'
-* The preloaded models will be downloaded using the shell script 'download-models.sh' which will create a models directory that contains the data
+* The pretrained models will be downloaded using the shell script 'download-models.sh' which will create a models directory that contains the data
-* The TensorFlow models are in the Code/Application/tflearn directory
+* The TensorFlow code for the FireNet and InceptionV1-OnFire are in the Code/Application/tflearn directory
 * binary.py file can be run with both with FireNet and InceptionV1-OnFire, the model filepath should be chosen respectively

 ---